tphw/EM_Report/README.md

     ![Alt text](images/image3.png)

   - If v15 is false, the sweep() function will revert because to call redeem() in _reserve contract(0xA70A8dc7BDf000c8f9374C5B4A542B3656EBad79) the msg.sender needs to be whitelisted, so we are safe if v15 is false, so , as long as the
-  getAmountsOut() returns a value less than the balance of Trunk of the "vulnerable contract" we are ok. (remember this because it's important).
+  getAmountsOut(("Trunk balance of vulnerable contract"), [TRUNK/BUSD]) returns a value less than the balance of Trunk of the "vulnerable contract" we are ok. (remember this because it's important).

   - If v15 is true, Trunk balance of the vulnerable contract will be swapped for BUSD.